 In the most basic sense, the tilted balance is a version of the planning balance that is already tilted in the applicant’s favour.
 If the tilted balance applies, planning permission should normally be granted unless the negative impacts “significantly and demonstrably” outweigh the positive impacts.

 If an application has five negative impacts of moderate weight and five positive impacts of moderate weight and the planning balance applies, the application should normally be refused.

 If the tilted balance applied to the same application, it should normally be approved.

-What are some common positive and negative impacts associated with new housebuilding?
+We discuss some common positive and negative impacts associated with new housebuilding in the next section.

 There are a number of positive and negative impacts that are commonly associated with new housebuilding.
 Some common impacts appear in the table below.
-The relevance of an impact and weight to be given to it will vary depending on the specifics of the application and the local planning context (for example: are local policies out-of-date?
-Is there a dire local need for affordable houses?).
+The relevance of an impact and weight to be given to it will vary depending on the specifics of the application and the local planning context.
+For example, are local policies out-of-date?
+Or is there a pressing need for affordable houses in the area?